Drum and bass: Mainstream acceptance

 The earliest mainstream drum and bass releases include Goldie's album Timeless from 1995.
 Other early examples include the Mercury Music Prize-winning album New Forms (1997) from Reprazent; 4hero's Mercury-nominated Two Pages from 1998; and then, in the 2000s, Pendulum's Hold Your Colour in 2005 (the best-selling drum and bass album).

 In 2012, drum and bass achieved its first UK No. 1 single, "Hot Right Now", by DJ Fresh, which was one of the fastest-selling singles of 2012 at the time of release, launching the career of Rita Ora in the process.
+In total, there has been seven drum and bass songs to hit number one in the UK.
+DJ Fresh's Hot Right Now (featuring Rita Ora) in 2012, Rudimental's Feel the Love (featuring John Newman) in 2012 and Waiting All Night (featuring Ella Eyre) in 2013, Sigma's Nobody to Love and Changing (featuring Paloma Faith) both in 2014, Kenya Grace's Strangers in 2023 and Chase & Status and Stormzy's BACKBONE in 2024.

 Numerous video games (such as Hudson Soft's Bomberman Hero, Hi-Rez Studios' Tribes: Ascend, Electronic Arts' Need for Speed: Undercover, Rockstar Games' Grand Theft Auto series, and Sony's Wipeout series from Pure onward) have contained drum and bass tracks.
-Microsoft Studios' Forza Horizon 2, 3, 4 and 5 feature a Hospital Records radio channel.
+Microsoft Studios' Forza Horizon 2, 3, 4 and 5 feature a Hospital Records radio channel dedicated to the genre.

-The genre has some popularity in soundtracks; for instance, "Ultrasonic Sound" was used in The Matrix's soundtrack, and the E-Z Rollers' song "Walk This Land" appeared in the film Lock, Stock and Two Smoking Barrels.
+The genre has some popularity in film soundtracks.
+Hive's "Ultrasonic Sound" appeared on The Matrix's soundtrack, and the E-Z Rollers' song "Walk This Land" appeared in the film Lock, Stock and Two Smoking Barrels.
 Ganja Kru's "Super Sharp Shooter" can be heard in the 2006 film Johnny Was.

 The Channel 4 show Skins uses the genre in some episodes, notably in the first series' third episode, "Jal", where Shy FX and UK Apache's "Original Nuttah" was played in Fazer's club.